grimbough/Rarr/README.md

                       package = "Rarr")
 ```

 In this example the array has three dimensions of size 30 x 20 x 10.
-We can select the subset we want to extract using a `list`:
+We can select the subset we want to extract using a `list`.
+The list must have the same length as the number of dimensions in our array.

 ```{r}
 index <- list(1:4, 1:2, 1)